 I especially want to credit Douglas Goodall for contributing code, time, testing, and advice.
 He created an entire suite of application programs to enhance the use of RomWBW.
 However, he is looking for someone to continue the maintenance of these applications and they have become unusable due to changes within RomWBW.
 As of RomWBW 2.6, these applications are no longer provided.

-David Giles has contributed support for the CSIO support in the SD Card driver.
+- David Giles contributed support for the CSIO support in the SD Card driver.

-Ed Brindley has contributed some of the code that supports the RC2014 platform.
+- Ed Brindley contributed some of the code that supports the RC2014 platform.

-UNA BIOS is a product of John Coffman.
+- UNA BIOS and FDISK80 is a product of John Coffman.

 - FLASH4 is a product of Will Sowerbutts.

 Contributions of all kinds to RomWBW are very welcome.